stephanmg/calorimetry/_sources/intro.rst.txt

    Figure 7a: RER for UCP1 KO without outlier 2547

-Note that instead of removing the outlier completely, we could trim the data set.
-From experience we know that at the beginning and end of an experiment we might have erratic gas exchange values recorded (as for instance samples are handled at the beginning and end of an experiment, metabolic cage is opened and closed, sample acclimatisation to the temperature-controlled environment), thus we can use **Data curation** to trim these experimental times, see Fig. :ref:`trimming`.
+Instead of removing the outlier completely, we could trim the dataset (experimental times).
+From experience we know that at the beginning and end of an experiment we might have erratic gas exchange values recorded (as for instance samples are handled at the beginning and end of an experiment, metabolic cage is opened and closed, sample acclimatisation to the temperature-controlled environment), thus CALOR provides the **Data curation** panel to trim these experimental times, select full days, or specific days in either zeitgeber time or calender time, see Fig. :ref:`trimming`.

 .. _trimming: